lukso-network/docs/docs/learn/dapp-developer/readData.md

 - `provider`: a [provider](../../tools/erc725js/providers) object.
 Usually used with the RPC endpoint URL
 - `config`: used to configure the IPFS gateway

-Besides the schema, we also use `isomorphic-fetch` to fetch the HTTP response from the profile while using `node` for execution.
-You may not need this library if you use browser environments like `ReactJS` or `VueJS`.

 </div>
 </details>